2023 Solar Incentives Guide for Allen Park, MI - Tax Credits & Rebates

 Next Steps for Installing Solar in Allen Park

-The variety of solar incentives available has helped tremendously increase the nationwide adoption of solar energy over the past 15 years.
-You can get solar incentives from the Michigan government, the federal government or your local utility company.
-Speaking with your local Allen Park solar panel installer is a great first step towards making sure you get all the incentives you qualify for when you switch to solar energy.
+The nationwide use of solar energy has gone up significantly in the past 15 years, in part due to the proliferation of solar incentives.
+You might receive these incentives from the Michigan government, the federal government or your local utility company.
+Speaking with your local Allen Park solar panel installation company is the best first step towards making sure you get all the incentives you qualify for when you switch to solar energy.

 EcoWatch's Allen Park, MI Solar Incentives FAQs

-It's a good idea to talk to your local Allen Park solar installer to get an understanding of which incentives your project may qualify for.
-Usually, solar incentives apply to new solar panel systems installed on property you own (in the U.S.) between the dates specified by the incentive.
-Some incentives, like those provided by the Michigan government, might have other requirements.
+It's best to speak with your local Allen Park solar installer to get an understanding of which incentives your project may qualify for.
+Usually, solar incentives apply to new solar panel systems installed on a property you own (in the U.S.) between the dates specified by the incentive.
+Some incentives, like those offered by the government of Michigan, might have additional requirements.

-Your best bet is to talk to the company that installed your solar panels – or call a local Allen Park solar installer — to learn about which incentives you may qualify for.
-If your system was installed after January 1, 2022, you likely qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
-Systems installed between 2006 and 2021 may qualify for a tax credit of 26-30%.
+An excellent idea would be to talk to someone from the company that installed your solar panels – or speak to a local Allen Park solar installer — to better understand which incentives you might qualify for.
+If your solar panels were installed after January 1, 2022, you likely qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
+Solar panels installed between 2006 and 2021 may qualify for a tax credit of 26-30%.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.